Fajrinmk/advancedprogrammingtutorial/tutorial-8/README.md

 > Feel free to use this section to write your own notes related to your attempt
 > in doing the tutorial.
 You can also use this section to write text for
 > answering question(s) mentioned in the task checklists.

+**Question:**
+Explain in your `My Notes` Section in this README, why at the first template code, the initial Tally Counter cannot have the exact number of ordered ticket (Relate it to the declaration of `c++` and `c--`)
+ **Answer:**
+ The c++ method is called in multiple threads, two threads can read a value simultaneously, and it affects both value that they increment and write.
+So the counter will return a lower value than it should be
+**Question:**
+Implement the new `TallyCounter` version (e.g. `SynchronizedTallyCounter`) using Java `Synchronized` and explain why it can be the solution of this particular concurrency problem
+ **Answer:**
+ -  First, it is not possible for two invocations of synchronized methods on the same object to interleave.
+When one thread is executing a synchronized method for an object, all other threads that invoke synchronized methods for the same object block (suspend execution) until the first thread is done with the object.
+-   Second, when a synchronized method exits, it automatically establishes a happens-before relationship with  _any subsequent invocation_  of a synchronized method for the same object.
+This guarantees that changes to the state of the object are visible to all threads.
+**Question:**
+ Implement the new `TallyCounter` version (e.g. `AtomicTallyCounter`) using `AtomicInteger` and explain why it can be the solution of this particular concurrency  problem
+  **Answer:**
+  AtomicInteger class provides operations on underlying int value that can be read and written atomically, and also contains advanced atomic operations.
+AtomicInteger supports atomic operations on underlying int variable.
+It have get and set methods that work like reads and writes on volatile variables.
+That is, a set has a happens-before relationship with any subsequent get on the same variable.
+The atomic compareAndSet method also has these memory consistency features.